naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly Smug: And they think I'm over prepared.

-WitchArrietty: **[is in a cage that is hanging from the cieling]** Give me a break!
+WitchArrietty Angry: **[is in a cage that is hanging from the cieling]** Give me a break!
 It was a pain carrying that bag to the car!

 UlalaMolly Shocked: Arri?!
 You're alive!